Elenikats/Elenikats/README.md

   -  My React, Express, and Node skills
   -  Another MERN Stack App

-- 🌱 I’m currently learning: MongoDB
+- 🌱 I’m currently learning: Express and MongoDB

-- 🤔 Technologies I would like to learn next:
+- 🤔 Technologies I would like to learn next: Typescript
-  - Typescript
-  - Vue.js

 - 💬 Ask me about:
   - Anything related to coding and houseplants! 💻 🌵